EB-3 Processing Time: Explained Step-by-Step

 Of the total green cards available for foreign workers, approximately 28.6% are allocated toward the EB3 visa (about 40,000 visas annually, subject to spillover from EB1/EB2).
 Additionally, no more than 7% of the total EB3 visas can go to nationals of any one country.

-This means that there are usually more EB3 visa applicants than spots, which can lead to a backlog and significantly affect the eb3 waiting time India applicants often experience.
-As you will see below, this may impact the total EB3 processing time for you, depending on the country you are from.
+This means that there are usually more EB3 visa applicants than available spots, which can lead to a backlog and significantly affect the green card waiting time by country, particularly for India-born applicants.
+As you will see below, this may impact the total EB3 processing time for you, largely due to green card waiting time by country limits under U.S. immigration law.

 Is the EB-3 visa easy to get?
-The EB-3 visa can be a strong option for many applicants, but the process is not necessarily “easy.”
+The EB-3 visa can be a strong option for many applicants, but meeting the EB3 visa requirements is not necessarily “easy.”
 It requires employer sponsorship, a certified labor market test through PERM, and USCIS approval.
 The ease of getting an EB-3 visa depends on your qualifications, the employer’s ability to sponsor you, and your country of origin (due to visa backlogs).

 2. EB3 Visa Process

-There are 4 main parts to the EB3 visa process:
+There are 4 main parts to the eb 3 visa process, each of which directly affects EB3 processing time:

 • Step 1: PERM Labor Certification